834t/sd-a1111-b34t-emblab/README.md

 4. Combine tokens using parts of other token weights

 ## Notes
-- This tool is designed for SD1.5 but can be used for experimentation and fun
+- This tool is designed for SD1.5
 - The interface may appear complex, resembling a sound editor
 - While not a "magic box" solution, it offers flexibility for those who enjoy experimenting